-We recommend that solid food be introduced to your child when he/she is ready to wean, typically from 4-6 months to age.
+We recommend that solid food be introduced to your child when he/she is ready to wean, typically from 4 – 6 months of age.
 This is in view that a baby’s iron stores start to deplete when they turn 6 months old and to meet your child’s growing nutritional needs.
-The decision when to start the weaning process will be done in consultation with you.
-Please discuss this in greater details with our pre-school.
+When to start the weaning process will be decided in consultation with you.
+Please discuss this in greater detail with our preschool.

 [Full-day Care Programme] If you wish to withdraw within the trial period, you are required to submit Withdrawal Form to our preschool no later than the end of the 2-week trial.

-After the trial period, a one calendar month’s written notice is required.
+After the trial period, one calendar month’s written notice is required.